mvsoom/thesis/writing/thesis/chapter/rkhs.typ

 and we assumed $K$ is full rank.

 But you can show that both prior and posterior functions live in the span of the _kernel columns_ (the "Gram span"), which projects out the details of the basis functions -- that $K$ is all you need, and maximum entropy can always reconstruct a basis if you want one.

+*We should begin with the simplest nondegenerate GP possible*: analogous to the N(0,I) prior.
+What is its RKHS?

+Nice way of starting because this is the classic LPC starting point and all other GPs can generated from it.

 == Why start from spans (not operators)
 A Gaussian process is a prior over functions.
 Nonparametric should not